Solar power in Utah

 The U.S. state of Utah has the solar potential to provide all of the electricity used in the United States.
 Utah is one of the seven states with the best potential for solar power, along with California, Nevada, Arizona, New Mexico, Colorado, and Texas.
+Utah's only investor owned utility (PacifiCorp - doing business as Rocky Mountain Power (RMP)) currently allows partial net metering (net billing service - Schedule 137) for residential systems up to 25 kW and up to 2 MW for non-residential users.
+In the past RMP allowed full net metering (Schedule 135), and partial net metering (Schedule 136, providing approximately a 90% credit for each kWh exported to RMP).
+Neither of these Schedules allows for new customers to sign up any longer.
+Utah's municipal utilities and electric cooperatives set their own net metering policies.

-Utah allows net metering for residential systems up to 25 kW and up to 2 MW for non-residential users.
-Utah's renewable portfolio standard can best be described as a goal and calls for obtaining 20% of electricity from renewable sources by 2025 – if it is cost effective.
+Utah has a renewable portfolio standard in statute, but it is best described as a goal, not a binding standard.
+It calls for obtaining 20% of electricity from renewable sources by 2025 – but only if doing so is cost-effective compared to other available alternatives.

 Since 2011, with the 30% federal tax credit, prices have decreased to the point that they provide an attractive return on investment.
-Utah allows up to 25% $2,000 tax credit for residential systems and up to 10% $50,000 credit for commercial systems.
+Utah allows a tax credit for residential and commercial renewable energy systems.
+The tax credit is being phased out, it initially allowed for up to a $2,000 tax credit (35% of system cost) for residential systems and up to a $50,000 credit (10% of system cost) for commercial systems.
 St. George offers a $2000/kW (AC) rebate of up to $6,000 for residential systems, and up to $20,000 for commercial systems.
-A similar offer from Rocky Mountain Power of $1.10/watt (AC) has been fully subscribed for 2016, and in March 2016 the program was terminated by the Utah Legislature Senate Bill SB0115.
+A similar offer had been available from RMP ($1.10/watt (AC) through an auction process each year), but in March 2016 the program was terminated by the Utah Legislature Senate Bill SB0115.